Mother's Day: United States

 The United States celebrates Mother's Day on the second Sunday in May.
 In 1872 Julia Ward Howe called for women to join in support of disarmament and asked for 2 June 1872, to be established as a "Mother's Day for Peace".
 Her 1870 "Appeal to womanhood throughout the world" is sometimes referred to as Mother's Day Proclamation.
 But Howe's day was not for honouring mothers but for organizing pacifist mothers against war.
 In the 1880s and 1890s there were several further attempts to establish an American "Mother's Day", but these did not succeed beyond the local level.

-In the United States, Mother's Day remains one of the biggest days for sales of flowers, greeting cards, and the like; Mother's Day is also the biggest holiday for long-distance telephone calls.
+In the United States, Mother's Day remains one of the biggest days for sales of flowers, greeting cards, and the like; Mother's Day is also the biggest holiday for dining out and for long-distance telephone calls.
 Moreover, churchgoing is also popular on Mother's Day, yielding the highest church attendance after Christmas Eve and Easter.
 Many worshippers celebrate the day with carnations, coloured if the mother is living and white if she is dead.

-Mother's Day continues to be one of the most commercially successful U.S. occasions.

-It is possible that the holiday would have withered over time without the support and continuous promotion of the florist industries and other commercial industries.
-Other Protestant holidays from the same time, such as Children's Day and Temperance Sunday, do not have the same level of popularity.
+It is possible that the holiday would have withered over time without the support and continuous promotion of the florist industry.
+Other holidays from the same time, such as Children's Day and Temperance Sunday, do not have the same level of popularity.